Kana Kaanum Kaalangal (2022 TV series)

 Kana Kaanum Kaalangal also known by the initialism KKK, is a 2022 Indian Tamil-language television series that airs on Disney+ Hotstar.
 It is a reboot of the 2006 television series of the same name, which aired on Star Vijay.
 The story revolves around the struggles of a group of high school students and what they face during their secondary school life such as jealousy, rivalry, misunderstandings, arguments and personal grudges.

 The first season of Kana Kaanum Kaalangal which consists of 132 episodes, was released through the streaming service Disney+ Hotstar on 22 April 2022 ended on 8 December 2022.
 The second season was released on 21 April 2023 and ended with 112 episodes from 27 October 2023.
 The third season premiered on 30 August 2024 and ended with 102 episodes from 14 February 2025.

-The series stars Teja Venkatesh, Raja Vetri Prabhu, Aravinth Seiju and Deepika Venkatachalam, Aashik Gopinath Bryan, while VJ Sangeetha, Irfan, Rajesh, Bharath Kumar, Deepika Venkatachalam, Akshathaa Ajit, Pranika Dhakshu, Pragatheeswaran a.k.a.
+The series stars Teja Venkatesh, Raja Vetri Prabhu, Aravinth Seiju and Deepika Venkatachalam, Aashik Gopinath Bryan, while Sangeetha Sai, Irfan, Rajesh, Bharath Kumar, Deepika Venkatachalam, Akshathaa Ajit, Pranika Dhakshu, Pragatheeswaran a.k.a.
 Yugaa Pragathees, Aegan, VJ Kalyani, Surendar VJ, Parvez Musharaf and others appear in supporting roles.
 Filming for the series commenced in mid-June 2021.
 The series premiered on 21 April 2022.
 It also aired on Star Vijay from 26 December 2022 on Monday to Friday at 5:30 PM.